ArdentEmpiricist/text_analysis/README.md

 text_analysis path/to/directory_or_file
 ```
 **Breaking Change in 0.2:** No longer reads pdfs.
 Any help to parse *.pdf and *.docx more than welcome.
+**Breaking Change in 0.3:** PDF support is back using the crate "pdf-extract", although reading PDFs is still prone to error (and panics).
+Any help to improve PDF-support and how to parse *.docx is more than welcome.

 ## Example